 The six villas have three different configurations:

-- The larger Sambu is a set-up designed for a group or family, with two en-suite bedrooms under a single roof and its own, larger swimming pool.
+- The larger villa, Sambu, located between the central areas and the Asali suite, is a set-up designed for a group or family, with two en-suite bedrooms under a single roof and its own, slightly larger plunge pool.

 Everything about Ol Donyo Lodge is a delight to the eye, and the private plunge pools, each with its own infinite view across the plains, are a wonderfully hedonistic indulgence.
 Ensuring the privacy of these and the roof tops is a feat of design that Ol Donyo has pulled off very impressively.